FindoraNetwork/findora-wiki/docs/general/run-a-testnet-validator-node.md

 To get Testnet FRA tokens, make a request on the Findora Discord channel: TBD

 - All FRA token requests will be approved!
-  - You will need to fill in a short form asking for your wallet address
+  - You will need to fill in a short form asking for your wallet address (where Testnet FRA will be sent to)
-  - FRA requests are processed every 12 hours
+  - Testnet FRA requests are processed every 12 hours

 ## Stake/Unstake FRA and Claiming Rewards (as a Validator)